the-other-mariana/parallel-computing-cuda/README.md

 1. Follow the guide to install the Nvidia Cuda Development Toolkit, from https://docs.nvidia.com/cuda/.

-2. Find your Nvidia GPU model at: https://developer.nvidia.com/cuda-gpus#compute and serach for its computing capability.
+2. Find your Nvidia GPU model at: https://developer.nvidia.com/cuda-gpus#compute and search for its computing capability.

-> In my case, my GPU is GeForce 960M, so its computing capability is 5.0, which will be needed later.
+> In my case, my GPU is GeForce GTX 960M, so its computing capability is 5.0, which will be needed later.

 ### Linux (Console)